alanng10/class-lang/Docue/Article/Plat/a.md

 Modules written in Class lang layer above System in plat arch.

-Class compiler modules layer on top of System in the arch.

 Store modules layer on top of System in the arch.

 View modules layer on top of System in the arch.

+Binary modules layer on top of System in the arch.

+Class compiler modules layer on top of Binary modules in the arch.

 Page modules layer on top of Store modules and Class compiler modules in the arch.